 Disadvantages: These evaporators are usually less economical than other types, due to operating and maintenance costs for the pumps.
 Corrosion-erosion can occur, due to high circulation velocities.
 Also, plugging of tubes where liquor enters can be a problem in salting services where the salt deposits detach and accumulate at the bottom.

 Industrial applications: These systems are used in producing common salt, caustic soda and other crystalline products.

 The rising-film evaporator is the original version of the long-tube vertical evaporator.
-Steam condenses on the outside surfaces of vertical tubes.
+Steam condenses on the outside surfaces of the vertical tubes.
 The liquid inside the tubes is brought to a boil, with the vapor generated occupying the core of the tube.
 As the fluid moves up the tube, more vapor is formed, resulting in a higher central-core velocity that forces the remaining liquid to the tube wall.
 This leads to a thinner and more rapidly moving liquid film.
 As the film moves more rapidly, heat-transfer coefficients increase and residence times drop.

 Since the vapor and liquid both flow in the same direction, the thinning of the liquid film is not as pronounced as in a falling-film type of evaporator, and the possibility of tube dryout is less.
 This makes the rising-film evaporator particularly suited to services having mild scaling tendencies.